Zulko/moviepy/README.rst

 - `Numpy`_ is needed for image and sound manipulation
 - The Decorator_ module is used in the MoviePy code for better code readability

-Numpy and Decorator will be automatically installed during MoviePy's installation if not present on your computer.
-As for ffmpeg, you can either install it or save the binary files in any folder and specify the path to these folders before installing MoviePy (see `Manual installation`_).
+These are generally easy to install.
+For ffmpeg, you can either install it or save the binary files in any folder and specify the path to these folders before installing MoviePy (see `Manual installation`_).

 Installation with PIP